pinztrek/FreeTAKServer-balena/README.md

 # FreeTAKServer-balena

-## Simple docker file to run FTS in Balena environment
+## Simple docker configuration to run FTS in the Balena environment

 Balena offers a docker environment along with the capability to make devices as IOT deployed devices.
-Specifically, it is optimized to manage a fleet of devices.
+Specifically, it is optimized to manage a fleet of devices with machine independence, release mgt, easy push of apps to target devices, and a GUI to manage it.

 If all you want is a standalone pi running FTS AND the capability to use it as a general purpose linux host, then this is not for you.